melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

     * Copy the sequence of the first probe above and paste into the search box
     * Select the human GRCh38  for 'Assembly' and click 'Submit'
         * A_23_P216779 returns 2 hits for different chromosomes.
 One of these has 100% homology over the whole 60 base sequence, the other has 87% homology over a 24 base region.
-    * Copy and paste the probe name as the label for the Custom track name and description and select 'Build a custom track with these options'.
+    * Copy and paste the probe name as the label for the Custom track name and description and select 'Build a custom track with these results'.
 It's not necessary to build a custom track, you could simply click on the 'browser' link to view the results, but creating a custom track from the blat result enables you to give it a unique name.
 This is important if you are doing multiple blat searches.
     * Select ‘browser’ option for the hit with the highest homology to view the result.
     *  repeat for the other probe sequence.